-1. Prior to returning to work, an employee granted a work-incurred injury or illness leave must provide the University with a statement from her/his licensed health care practitioner of the employee's ability to return to work.
-When possible, an employee granted a work-incurred injury or illness leave must provide the University with ten (10) calendar days notice of her/his ability to return to work.
-If a return to work specifies restrictions, the

-University will consider what accommodation, if any, will reasonably be made.

-2. If the position held has been abolished during the leave, the employee shall be afforded the same considerations which would have been afforded had that employee been on pay status when the position was abolished.
+- 1. Prior to returning to work, an employee granted a work-incurred injury or illness leave must provide the University with a statement from their licensed health care practitioner of the employee's ability to return to work.
+When possible, an employee granted a work-incurred injury or illness leave must provide the University with ten (10) calendar days notice of their ability to return to work.
+If the health care practitioner's return to work statement specifies restrictions, the University will consider what accommodation, if any, will reasonably be made in accordance with Article 33 Reasonable Accommodation. - 2.
+If the position held has been abolished during the leave, the employee shall be afforded the same considerations which would have been afforded had that employee been actively working when the position was abolished.